Frequently Asked Questions (FAQs)

 Yes!
-However, the Division of Professional Practice must approve the company and co-op opportunity in which you are interested.
+However, the Center for Career Discovery and Development must approve the company and co-op opportunity in which you are interested.
 You must work out such arrangements with your advisor.
 Remember that the job must be related to your major, paid, full-time, supervised, and with increasing responsibility for at least three alternating semesters.

 4.)
 May I begin the co-op program if I am not committed to completing it?

 No. You will be allowed to begin co-op employment only if you intend to meet all requirements of the program, including working a minimum of three work terms — two of which must be during a fall or spring semester.
 If you do not have time to complete the required number of work terms, you may wish to consider the internship program.